AcmeOrgBG/sagdevops-ci-assets/README.md

 *Notice* change the path the Deployer if you're not using the _default_ Integration Server instance.

-### Build/CI Environment
-* On your build server set-up the default java on PATH to be the JDK that comes with your webMethods installation ${SAG_HOME}/jvm/jvm/bin/java

-* On your build server install Jenkins CI Server and run it with the same user that run your webMethods processes.
-The CI can work also with other CI server, but for the reference implementation  we've chosen Jenkins.

-* In Jenkins->Manage Jenkins->Configure System->EnvironmentVariables define the following environment variables:
-1. SAG_CI_HOME = path_to_th_sagdevops-ci-assets on the local file system.
-2. SAG_HOME = path_to_your_local_webmethods_installation

-Use slash "/" as path separator.
-Example: "C:/SoftwareAG", instead of "C:\SoftwareAG".

 ### Jenkins Pipeline Job
 In Jenkins, create a new item from type pipeline.
 Give it a **unique name** as we use the job name as identifier further down the process.
 Scroll down the page to the pipeline definition